Home » Military & Veteran Benefits » PTSD Resources and VA Benefits

 What Benefits Does the VA Provide For Those with PTSD?

-According to the National Center for PTSD, 11-20 out of 100 veterans who served in OIF or OEF have PTSD in any given year.
-The rate is 12% for those who served in the Gulf War, and 30% of Vietnam veterans have had PTSD during their lifetime.
+According to the National Center for PTSD, as many as 20 out of 100 veterans who served in OIF or OEF have PTSD in any given year.
+The rate was listed as 12% for those who served in the Gulf War, and 30% of Vietnam veterans have had PTSD during their lifetime.
 MST or Military Sexual Trauma is another cause of PTSD within the military.
 PTSD can also occur in children and teens.

 What are the symptoms of PTSD?